sshnevis/PowerDNS-PDNS-Manager-pdns-acme-2026/README.md

 ### 2. Development Environment (PDNS Manager)
 Please note that **PDNS Manager** has not received official updates for a few years.
 If you plan to modify or develop the codebase:
 - You must use **Node.js v12** to build the environment and handle dependencies.
+- You must add some filter to dns validate when user creates record

 ### 3. PDNS-ACME & Wildcard SSL Challenges
 The **PDNS-ACME** tool operates in a semi-automatic manner.
 One of the main challenges was configuring the JSON file for **Wildcard Certificates**.
-To issue a wildcard certificate, you must have two separate ACME records for each domain and map them correctly in the JSON configuration.
+To issue a wildcard certificate, you must have two separate ACME records for each domain and map them correctly in the JSON configuration. auto-sync and cron must be written.

 #### Example JSON Configuration:
 ```json